-The Fund seeks to track the investment results of the Bloomberg Developed Markets ex US Large & Mid Cap Total Return Index (the "Index"), which tracks mid- and large- cap companies of developed market countries, not including the U.S. (each an "Index Component" and collectively the "Index Components"), which are selected and weighted according to free-float market capitalization.
-Under normal circumstances, the Fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in developed markets securities.
+The Fund seeks to track the investment results of the Bloomberg Emerging Markets ex China Large & Mid Cap Index (the "Index"), which tracks large and mid-capitalization equity securities across 24 emerging market economies, excluding China.
+Components of the Index (each an "Index Component" and collectively the "Index Components") are selected and weighted according to free-float market capitalization.
+Under normal circumstances, the Fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in emerging market securities, which may include depositary receipts (including American Depository Receipts ("ADRs") or Global Depository Receipts ("GDRs")).
+Depositary receipts represent shares in a foreign company that are traded on a local stock exchange.